swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-evaluation/chapter-14-reproduce-the-ml-experiment-with-dvc.md

     python3.13 src/evaluate.py model data/prepared
 ```

-This stage has the `src/evaluate.py` file and then `model` folder as
+This stage has the `src/evaluate.py` file and the `model` folder as
 dependencies.
 If any of these files change, DVC will run the command
 `python3.13 src/evaluate.py model data/prepared` when using `dvc repro`.